Tango992/zicare-technical-test/technical-test/readme.md

 - If this application wants to be scalable on high scale, It can be beneficial to make it as a microservices, rather than a monolith like what it is right now.
 It can also be beneficial to implement caching (such as Redis) for looking up doctors list only if the traffic is significanly high to benefit from using Redis.

 - Since this is my first time using a Python to build REST APIs, I think it can be beneficial to use ORM for scalability in the future.
-But with the limited timespan for this project, it's still managable.
+But with the limited timespan for this project and the small scale of the project, it's still managable without ORM.

 - It can also be beneficial to use error contracts for scalability in the future.

-- If I can rewrite this application with Go, I think I can do more concise and cleaner, since I have had the experience making multiple REST APIs with Go.
+- If I can rewrite this application with Go, I think I can do it more concise and cleaner, since I have had the experience making multiple REST APIs with Go.

 ## Instruction